bahtiyartan/troia/docs/03Platformbasics.rst

 	- Desktop and web shares same troia application model layer.

-What does The Platform Offers?
+What Does The Platform Offer?
 =============================

 Free of Technical Details